Organic Natural Farming Inputs

 Main Ingredients: Woodfordia fruiticosa, Rhododendron ferrugineum, Calophyllum brasiliense, Fucus vesiculosus, Podophyllum peltatum, Berberis vulgaris, Azadirachta indica, etc.

-Drip or Foliar: FILTER with a gunny bag, and use the liquid
+Drip or Foliar: FILTER with a gunny bag and apply the liquid to the plants to combat plant viruses.

-Drenching, Plants, Trees: Use the above liquid to drench your farm, plants, trees
+Drenching, Plants, Trees: Use the above liquid to drench your farm, plants, and trees to ensure protection against viral diseases.

-Land Preparation: In case of preparing the land for ploughing: Mix 5 - 10 kgs / acre with mud, sprinkle all over the farm and plough land.
-Plant seeds / saplings after 1 week
+Land Preparation: When preparing the land for ploughing, mix 5 - 10 kgs per acre with mud, sprinkle all over the farm, and plough the land.
+Plant seeds or saplings after 1 week for effective growth.

 Chilli Leaf Curl Virus - ChiLCV